astrochr/Spark-Showcase/Readme.md

 This is also where the immune system emerged.
 Critic wasn't just evaluating quality – it was protecting memory integrity.
 The 0.6 threshold became a defense mechanism: only healthy responses could enter long-term storage.
-Without this protection, self-referential attacks caused complete system failure in 2 hours.
+Without this protection, self-referential attacks caused complete system failure.

 🔨 Mark V.5 – Forge